bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 We took out evil entities that had occupied other peoples residents on several occasions, rescued important members of high councils, freed Tal'Dorei of The Chroma Conclave which I'm sure you know about-" said more fatter-of-fact.
 And Adrex sure had - that was the entire reason for his family being in Hupperdook, and all their xenophobic habits.

-"We did get some time off for our self at some point after that, but you are never really 'off duty' when you first save the continent ones.
+"We did get some time for ourself at some point after that, but you are never really 'off duty' when you first save the continent ones.
 I spend a good half a year trying to locate the whereabouts of an old enemy, who had stolen my designs, and started distributing it to her followers.
 And when I finally found her, she had already made plans of selling it to the highest bidder" <!-- Verify this -->